nkbt/react-page-click/README.md

 Currently is being developed and tested with the latest stable `Node 6` on `OSX` and `Windows`.

-To run example covering all `PageClick` features, use `npm start dev`, which will compile `src/example/Example.js`
+To run example covering all `ReactPageClick` features, use `npm start dev`, which will compile `src/example/Example.js`

 ```bash
 git clone git@github.com:nkbt/react-page-click.git